Logiqx/wsw-results/docs/tech/usage.md

 bin/docker_build.sh
 ```

-Note: The build script will convert the Jupyter Notebooks to regular Python scripts, build a Docker image, run all of the unit tests and run the actual reports.
+The build script will convert the Jupyter Notebooks to regular Python scripts, build a Docker image, run all of the unit tests and run the actual reports.
 If all of these steps are successful then the Docker image will be tagged as the "latest" and will be available for re-use.

+Note: The very first build will take a lot longer to complete because it has to build image layers for Python and Jupyter; bundling up all of the required third party libraries, etc.

-### Refreshing the Reports
+### Running the Reports

 The reports can be refreshed by running a shell script from within the project root: